 Sirius Minerals has been selling more shares, equating to 28% of the company, as it seeks to raise capital.
 These have been priced at between 15p and 18p and are reportedly oversubscribed.

-It has been a bit of an up and down ride for Sirius Minerals shareholders in April, with shares trading between 21p and 16p over the last few weeks.
+It has been a bit of an up and down ride for shareholders in April, with the Sirius Minerals share price (LON:SXX) between 21p and 16p over the last few weeks.
 However the company is still looking undervalued from a historical perspective.
 Investors are obviously hoping this will be a project that will bring tremendous positive cash flow, but the dilution of existing shareholders has been putting pressure on the Sirius Mineral share price.

 All the brokers who cover the stock have it rated as a buy, including Berenberg most recently, which rated the shares a buy on 8 May with a target price of 35p.